 direct border crossing trains from Göteborg and Stockholm to Oslo.

 InterCity, IC: reservation only required for the routes to Copenhagen and Oslo

 Regionaltåg, regional trains

 1st class reservations for the SJ High Speed train includes breakfast before 9:00 , WiFi , fruit, coffee & tea all day.

 You can make reservations for domestic and international high-speed trains and night trains:

-Online through the SJ website.
+Online through an older version of the SJ website.

 Please note that you can only make reservations for domestic trains.